 DGA practice disc golf baskets (Mach Lite and M-14 specifically) are lighter weight and lighter duty then DGA permanent disc golf baskets.
 DGA practice disc golf baskets are designed to be easily portable.
 These baskets have 14 to 16 strands of chain to save weight and increase ease of mobility.
 DGA practice baskets are not designed to be left outdoors but to be put indoors when not in use.
 The Mach Lite can fold in on itself like an umbrella and comes with a shoulder bag.
 The M-14 is an all metal basket that snaps together with three spring-loaded buttons.
 When not in use the M-14 can be kept in its shipping box for storage.

 Ed Headrick started the DGA with his son Ken to work on the first Disc Pole Hole disc golf basket.
 When they began, people were throwing Frisbees at light poles, trash cans, signs and trees.
 DGA’s first Disc Pole Hole consisted of 10 chains hanging in a parabolic shape over an upward opening basket, (US Patent 4,039,189, issued 1975).
-Ed had tried numerous prototypes before cracking the idea of hanging chains over a basket.
+Ed had tried many prototypes before cracking the idea of hanging chains over a basket.
 The archives of the DGA are full of pictures of fishing net contraptions, welded boxes of rings on poles and other sketches hatched out of Headrick’s imagination.

 Since DGA’s founding there have been many attempts to improve upon the Disc Pole Hole’s basic design.
 However, just as the basic design of the bicycle has lasted the test of time, the basic design of the first Disc Pole Hole from 1975 is still the foundation of every basket today.

-Over the years DGA has come out with numerous inventions and patents improving upon the original design.
+Over the years DGA has come out with many inventions and patents improving upon the original design.
 These inventions include multiple rows of chain (inner chains), sliding attach point for the chain(sliding links), the Trapper Basket, and most recently the V reflex chain configuration found on the Mach Lite.

 If you are just curious about the cost of general course equipment, please look at our Sample Courses page where we have a selection of sample course packages and pricing available for consideration and review to fit your specific budget requirements.